fssa-batch3/vignesh.ramachandran__web_project/README.md

     - Steps:
         1. Click the "login" button which is at the top right of the page.
         2. The page navigate to the login page.
-        3. Click "Create an account" link.
+        3. Click "Create an account" link which is at the bottom of the form .
         4. Enter the required information such as name, email,phone_number and password.
         5. Click the "Register" button.
     - Expected Result: